Particular/docs.particular.net/Content/ServiceControl/use-ravendb-studio.md

     http://localhost:33333/storage

-**NOTE:** The RavenDB studio can be accessed from localhost regardless of the hostname setting.
+**NOTE:** The ServiceControl embedded RavenDB studio can be accessed from localhost regardless of the hostname customization setting.